1. Textbooks

 • Initial Solution: your initial design solution illustrated by tools from the stage of Ideate (such as storyboards and user stories).

-6 marks quality of content (clear description, sufficient details)
+32 marks quality of content

 2c.
 Design Critiques

-2 mark quality of responses
+32 mark quality of recommendations

 3a.
 Project Presentation

 Each team must present their project at the end of the course in class lively.
 You should reflect on your design process throughout the five key stages: empathize, define, ideate, prototype, and test.
-The presentation should include 4 main topics as shown in the weekly to-do’s.
+The Project Presentation should include 4 main topics as shown in the weekly to-do’s.
 First, introduce what you are doing and why.
 Second, demonstrate your high fidelity prototype with a video or lively, which could be an initial/incomplete version and refined later for other deliverables.
 Third, describe the surprises or learned lessons arose in your design process.
 Fourth, describe your hope for the future.
 Also, remember to include a final slide (non-presenting) with the contributions and task divisions among team members.
 Every team member should be involved in the presentation (not necessarily all presenting), and the length must be within 8 minutes.

-3 marks length and delivery (clear speaking, clear slides)
+8 marks length and delivery

 Submit your presentation slides to the online Project Presentations folder associated with the #General channel on MS Teams, named [team #]-[team_name]-slides.pptx.
 However, you can still refine the slides until the class and present the refined version.
 The project presentation slides are publicly available to the whole class.

-3b.
+3c.
 Demo Video

-2 marks quality of visuals (appealing design)
+20 marks quality of demo

-3c.
+3d.
 Final Report (Written)

-Each team must write an online final report in a format of a blog post that documents your entire process.
-This is a polished, concise and integrated article based upon your design document, and combined with your evaluation of the prototypes.
+Each team must write an online Final Report in a format of a blog post that documents your entire process.
+This is a polished, concise and integrated article based upon your Design Document, and combined with your evaluation of the prototypes.

 • Introduction, e.g., a concise and attractive description of: